tgqiang/schedule_comparator/README.md

 # Project Log

-We are currently close to finishing up our web application for Orbital.
-We are currently in the stage of refining the user interface and once that is done, we are more or less good to go.
+The application is completed.

 Specified here are the accumulated time figures.
 For more in-depth elaboration of how we used these hours, please see the spreadsheet below.

-Accumulated hours for Guo Qiang: 109
+Accumulated hours for Guo Qiang: 164

-Accumulated hours for Daphne: 96
+Accumulated hours for Daphne: 139

-Total hours together: 205
+Total hours together: 303

 |S/N|   What   |   Date   |   Guo Qiang (hrs)   |   Remarks   |   Daphne (hrs)  |  Remarks  |
 |:-:|:--------:|:--------:|:-------------------:|:-----------:|:---------------:|:---------:|